 In 2012 Alfie became the first individual to represent Team GB in both eventing and show jumping in one season.
 He has also won European Gold medals at both Pony and Junior level, on horses and ponies that others found too tricky to ride, and has represented Great Britain in successful Young Riders Nations Cup teams at Deauville in both 2014 and 2015.
 He was also runner-up in the Young Riders National Championship at the Horse of the Year Show at Olympia and has proven himself to be an extremely talented and capable rider.

 Mark and Sara’s daughter Lily has ridden for as long as she can remember, and is an integral member of the team.

 Lily has a particular affinity with horses in need of a confidence boost and her help in the saddle both on the gallops and in the school has proven invaluable.
 She schools the horses on a regular basis using her show jumping expertise to great effect.
 She tailors each schooling session to meet the horse’s level of training and adjusts jumping and flatwork exercises to help develop and refine the horse’s technique.
-As Travelling Head Girl, she displays a real empathy that even the most nervous horse can relate to.
+She displays a real empathy that even the most nervous horse can relate to.
 This combined with her meticulous efficiency helps create a calm environment in which horses are able to focus all their energies on the job in hand.
 We can always rest assure that horses are safe under her charge.